YaroSpace/lua-console.nvim/README.md

 ## ✨ Features

-- Evaluate single line expressions and statements, visually selected lines of code or the whole buffer
+- Evaluate single line expressions and statements, visually selected lines or characters of code or the whole buffer
 - Pretty print Lua objects, including results of assignments, function details and their source paths
 - Show normal and error output inline in the console/buffer, including output of `print()`, errors and stacktraces.
 - Syntax highlighting and autocompletion